Introduction

 They are strong.

-These carry the smell and plant compounds in a concentrated form.
+These oils can carry the smell and plant compounds in a concentrated form.

 People use aromatherapy in different ways: